codefellows/seattle-python-401d15/class-17/README.md

 #### Describe and Define

-- Why to scrape a web site
+- Available visualization libraries.
-- Legal pespectives on web scraping
+- How visualization libraries build on top of Pandas, Numpy and Matplotlib.
-- Challenges of web scraping
+- Use cases for different visualization styles.

 #### Execute

-- Use `requests` and `beautiful soup` libraries
+- Use Seaborn within notebooks
-- Inspect a web pages content to determine an effective scraping method
+- Load and display external datasets.
-- Execute web scraper from CLI
+- Choose most effective visualizations.

 ## Today's Outline